oilstel/direct-aid-ohana/README.md

 Feel free to add issues or pull requests to this repo.

-This tool was only possible with the incredible work [@gwubby](https://www.instagram.com/kennareed/) [@gwubby](https://www.instagram.com/ssamakaio/) [@gwubby](https://www.instagram.com/gwubby/) has been doing.
+This tool was only possible with the incredible work [@kennareed](https://www.instagram.com/kennareed/) [@ssamakaio](https://www.instagram.com/ssamakaio/) [@gwubby](https://www.instagram.com/gwubby/) have been doing.

-Feel free to repost [mauiohana.support](mauiohana.support) everywhere.
-Please credit the original creators of the spreadsheet, not me.
+Please repost [mauiohana.support](mauiohana.support) everywhere.
+If you want to give credit, please @ the original creators of the spreadsheet, not me.
 Let's get these families direct support.
 Mahalo nui loa.

 Todos:
 [ ] Move to domain name (mauiohana.support)